Esmil Rogers: Minor leagues

 Rogers was signed as an amateur free agent in 2003 by the Colorado Rockies.
-Rogers began rookie league ball in 2006 with the Casper Rockies of the Pioneer League.
-The following season, he played for the Asheville Tourists of the Class A South Atlantic League.
-In 2008, Rogers played with the Class A Modesto Nuts of the California League.
+Rogers began rookie–level league ball in 2006 with the Casper Rockies of the Pioneer League.
+The following season, he played for the Asheville Tourists of the Single–A South Atlantic League.
+In 2008, Rogers played with the Single–A Modesto Nuts of the California League.
 He played for the Tulsa Drillers of the Double-A Texas League before appearing with the Colorado Springs Sky Sox of the Triple-A Pacific Coast League.